andresito1969/andresito1969/README.md

-## Hi there 👋 my name is Ernesto Andrés Rosillo Rojas
+### Hi there 👋 my name is Ernesto Andrés Rosillo Rojas

-### 🌱 I am a Fullstack web developer who likes elegant code, I also like to implement best practices and learn the path of clean code!
+##  I am a Fullstack web developer who likes elegant code, I also like to implement best practices and learn the path of clean code!

+### 🌱 I'm learning at the moment:
-- ⛪ Learning laravel architecture at the moment.
+- ⛪ Laravel architecture.
-- 💻 Learning vuejs.
+- 💻 vuejs.
 - 📝 Design patterns and best practices thanks to [FullStack_Roadmap](https://roadmap.sh/full-stack)
 - 📚 Computer science thanks to [CS_Roadmap](https://roadmap.sh/computer-science)